codeforsanjose/project-happening-atm/README.md

 ## To Begin Work on the Backend / Serve the Entire Web App (Backend + Frontend)
 Frontend specific development doesn't require these steps.
 Setting up the DB is only necessary if you'll be wanting to interact with the entire web app, including the backend API.
-1. Go to the issues page to find something to work on:
+1. Visit the issues page to find something to work on:
     * https://github.com/codeforsanjose/gov-agenda-notifier/issues
 2. Initialize the local DB
+    *   This step requires the `make` utility.
+        *   Additional configuration for this is required on [Windows](https://vispud.blogspot.com/2019/02/how-to-run-makefile-in-windows.html)
     1. Install [Docker](https://www.docker.com/products/docker-desktop)
     2. Create the Docker image for the local DB
         * This only needs to be done once unless modifcations have been made to `/server/docker/dev/init.sql`.
 See notes below.